Restream/reindexer-py/README.md

 def where_uuid(index: str, condition: CondType, *uuids: UUID) -> Query
 ```

-Adds where condition to DB query with UUID as string args.
+Adds where condition to DB query with UUID.
-    This function applies binary encoding to the UUID value.
-    `index` MUST be declared as uuid index in this case
+    `index` MUST be declared as uuid-string index in this case

 #### Arguments:
     index (string): Field name used in condition clause